The following is a step by step video guide to assembling your Pocket Arcade. The full written instructions are posted below. Have fun!

 Next, place the two hollow layers onto the screws.
 They are both the same.

 Finally, place the back piece onto the screws, and finish it off with the four nuts.
-You can tighten the nuts with your finger nails, or a pair of tweezers or small pliers.
-Don't over tighten them though! the acrylic could crack if the nuts are too tight.
+You can tighten the nuts with your fingernails or with the small wrench included.
+Don't overtighten them though!
+The acrylic could crack if the nuts are too tight.